guillermo-carrasco/BestPracticesWorkshop/README.md

 x = x + 1                 # Compensate for border
 ```
 #####Documentation strings (Docstrings)
 A docstring is a string literal that occurs as the first statement in a module,
 function, class, or method definition.
 Such a docstring becomes the ```__doc__```
  special attribute of that object.

 Write docstrings for all public modules, functions, classes, and methods.
 Docstrings are not necessary for non-public methods, but you should have a comment
 that describes what the method does.
-This comment should appear after the def line.
+This comment should appear after the def line

 Use the docstrings to document the parameters of your function, so other people
 can easily understand what the function does: